US fights bail bid by men accused of helping former Nissan boss escape

 "If he's an expert of escape, he would not have returned to the United States," Robert Sheketoff, a lawyer for Michael Taylor, argued.

-He and other defense lawyers argued the case against their clients was flawed and that Michael Taylor, a U.S. Army Special Forces veteran and private security specialist, is at heightened risk of complications from COVID-19, which could spread in the jail.
+He and other defence lawyers argued the case against their clients was flawed and that Michael Taylor, a US Army Special Forces veteran and private security specialist, is at heightened risk of complications from COVID-19, which could spread in the jail.